Rique-Yazzie/cs386-a1/deliverables/deliverable 1.md

 players need to develop and enhance their strategies and overall performance.

 # Initial Value Proposition and customer segments
+Counterpick.gg will provide comptitive gamers who play team oriented games an advantage over their opponents.
+Counterpick will provide a easy to learn platform where they can quickly and easily find the best counters to their opponents team composition.

 # Interview Summary